aaronghosh/pes_pd/DAY2/ReadMe.md

 ### Floorplanning in OpenLane

 After the synthesis phase, we proceed to floorplanning using the OpenLane toolchain.
 To initiate floorplanning, use the `run_floorplan` command.
 This process results in a floorplan layout that can be visualized using the Magic tool.

-Before running floorplan, lets look into the switches available for the floorplan stage
+Look at the switches available for the floorplan stage Then make changes in the config.tcl file
 ## Changes made in the config.tcl for floorplan purpose:
 ![image](https://github.com/aaronghosh/pes_pd/assets/124378527/35925fd5-acec-47f3-9ded-5c2c6bcbb8e7)

+Go to the correct directory and run ```run_floorplan``` and see results

 ## Now in openlane, enter run_floorplan and the results will be updated at the runs folder
 ![image](https://github.com/aaronghosh/pes_pd/assets/124378527/9c3ac2c1-2ac4-462d-a6d2-66020954233e)

-## (0 0) in DIE AREA Indicates top-left corner co-ordinates and (660.685 671.405) indicates bottom-right corner of the die in micro-meters
+## For seeing Layouts of floorplans we use Magic functions
 ![image](https://github.com/aaronghosh/pes_pd/assets/124378527/ffed12de-c9c6-4cbf-bc15-79f7e404fe01)

 To view the layout of the floorplan, use the command